 Clicker: It makes use of a specific sound.
 But it’s different from a sound collar in that the noise is used as positive reinforcement.
 It usually starts with you giving a treat each time the clicker goes off after good behavior.
 Once the treats stop, the clicker is enough to let your dog know it did the right thing.
-We recommend the Downtown Pet Supply training dog clicker.
+We recommend the Downtown Pet Supply training dog clicker on Chewy.

 Professional dog trainer: Many owners underestimate the meaning and importance of training, which is where dog collar trainers come in handy.
 It’s super cute when your dog knows how to shake your hand, but there’s a lot more that goes into training.
 Professional trainers know what to look out for and which training style is best.
 To find a trainer, take a look at the APDT (Association of Professional Dog Trainers).

 Whistles: These devices look small, but they pack a serious punch.
 The sound is ultrasonic, meaning we can’t hear it, but our furry besties can.
 Whistles are suitable for different behavioral training situations and tricks.
-The ZelenDecor is an excellent choice, and you can even change the frequency.
+The ZelenDecor on Amazon is an excellent choice, and you can even change the frequency.

 Books, training DVDs, and online courses: If you’re committed and diligent enough, you can train your pup at home.
 We recommend checking out the Train Your Dog course and Amazon’s dog training book collection for some great tips.